-Sistema Toronto has obtained permission and agreements with the Toronto District School Board, subject to annual review and modification, for the delivery of the Sistema socio-music program for students in grades 1 through 8.
-Sistema Toronto entered into a five-year memorandum of understanding with the Toronto Catholic District School Board which expired in September 2020.
-The program for the 2020 year involved approximately 238 students at four locations in the Greater Toronto area (2019 - 275 students at four locations).
-Sistema is currently running in an online capacity and anticipates returning to in-person school activity when it is safe to do so.
+Sistema Toronto has obtained permission and funding from the Ontario Ministry of Education which provides free after school access for not-for-profit groups at priority schools where the need for programs is the greatest.
+Sistema delivers a socio-music program for students in grades 1 through 8.
+The program for the 2022 year involved approximately 300 students at four locations in the Greater Toronto area (2021 - 300 students at four locations).
+Sistema was running in an online capacity in 2021 and returned to in-person school activity in 2022 when it was considered safe to do so.